Obstructive Sleep Apnea

 - medical conditions such as Down syndrome or cerebral palsy

-- defects in the structures of the mouth, jaw, or throat that can narrow the airway
+- problems of the mouth, jaw, or throat that narrow the airway

 - a large tongue, which can fall back and block the airway during sleep

-What Are the Signs & Symptoms of Sleep Apnea?
+What Are the Signs & Symptoms of Obstructive Sleep Apnea?

-When breathing stops, oxygen levels in the body drop.
-This usually triggers the brain to briefly wake us up so that the airway reopens.
+When breathing stops, oxygen levels in the body drop and carbon dioxide levels rise.
+This usually triggers the brain to wake us up to breathe.
 Most of the time, this happens quickly and we go right back to sleep without knowing we woke up.

-ut with sleep apnea, this pattern repeats itself all night.
-So people who have it don't reach a deeper, more restful level of sleep.
+This pattern can repeat itself all night in obstructive sleep apnea.
+Because of this, people who have it don't reach a deeper, more restful level of sleep.

-- snoring, often associated with pauses, snorts, or gasps
+- snoring, often with pauses, snorts, or gasps

 - heavy breathing while sleeping